 According to the Mozilla Foundation’s *Privacy Not Included, Talkspace updated its privacy policy to state that it “doesn’t sell client information to third parties.”
 However, it still uses its users’ personal data for marketing, tailored advertising, and research purposes.

 Data privacy concerns aren’t limited to online therapy platforms.
-With any online app or platform, we recommend reading through their privacy policies to understand what data will be collected, how it will be collected, and what the platform does with your data.
+We recommend reading through their privacy policies with any online app or platform to understand what data will be collected, how it will be collected, and what the platform does with your data.

 Here are links to read more about the privacy policies of the platforms we recommend: